gabrielstik/static-template/README.md

 # static-template

-Here's my web static template, working with Gulp.
+Here's my web static template, working with Gulp 3.9.

 #### When to use it ?
 You should use it for a simple HTML website, or as a template for a PHP website.
 For example, you can drag & drop my [rooting](https://github.com/gabrielstik/rooting) project into the `/dist` directory to have a working dynamic template.